EPCCed/eidf-docs/docs/services/s3/python.md

 The `response` from `delete_objects` includes information about the deletion.

-The list of keys could be created programatically from a query to `list_objects_v2`.
+The list of keys could be created programmatically from a query to `list_objects_v2`.
 For example:

 ```python
 response = s3client.list_objects_v2(Bucket='mybucket')